• Home

 2. The core areas to focus on include the IPC, CrPC, Indian Evidence Act, Specific Reliefs Act, Law of Tort, and significant case laws related to these statutes.

-3. An effective preparation strategy involves understanding the fundamentals of Criminal Law, detailed study of the Bare Acts, analyzing relevant case studies, and regular practice through past papers and mock tests.
+3. An effective preparation strategy involves understanding the fundamentals of Criminal Law, a detailed study of the Bare Acts, analyzing relevant case studies, and regular practice through past papers and mock tests.

 4. A strategic and phased study plan, spread over eight months, can help manage the vast syllabus and optimize learning.